David Bowie: The Genesis of Tin Machine

 ποΈ Clos des MΓ©sanges

-ποΈ Note: David spends time reviewing the final cuts of the ‘Glass Spider’ concert film, scheduled for release in early 1989.
-He privately views this as the final document of his “solo superstar” era, contrasting its neon excess with the monochromatic noise of the finished Tin Machine album.
+ποΈ Notes: Bowie reviews the final cuts of the ‘Glass Spider’ concert film, scheduled for release in early 1989.
+He privately views this as the final document of his “solo superstar” era, contrasting its neon excess with the monochromatic noise of the recently finished Tin Machine project.

 ποΈ Clos des MΓ©sanges

-ποΈ Note: David spends time reviewing the final cuts of the ‘Glass Spider’ concert film, scheduled for release in early 1989.
-He privately views this as the final document of his “solo superstar” era, contrasting its neon excess with the monochromatic noise of the finished Tin Machine album.
+ποΈ Notes: Bowie reviews the final cuts of the ‘Glass Spider’ concert film, scheduled for release in early 1989.
+He privately views this as the final document of his “solo superstar” era, contrasting its neon excess with the monochromatic noise of the recently finished Tin Machine project.

 π